-1. Cost

-- 2. Feasibility of materials/cost/manufacturing - 3.
-Feasibility of energy input/output ratio - 4.
-Number of people required to operate device at a given moment - 5.
-Estimated energy output - 6.
-Portability - 7.
-Time to set up and build, assuming all parts already available at hand
+- (1) Cost - (2) Feasibility of materials/cost/manufacturing - (3) Feasibility of energy input/output ratio - (4) Number of people required to operate device at a given moment - (5) Estimated energy output - (6) Portability - (7) Time to set up and build, assuming all parts already available at hand

-The subdimensions were generated by the first author, a doctoral candidate in mechanical engineering with a research focus in design methods, and were checked for validity by two other authors who are mechanical engineering faculty in the field of engineering design.
 The solution concepts were scored on each of the subdimensions on a 5-point scale ranging from 0 to 4, where 0 is unacceptable and 4 is excellent.
-The judgment of the score for a concept in each subdimension was explicitly described prior to rating the designs.
-Inter-rater reliability for the first and last sub-dimensions (cost and time to set up and build) was unacceptable (r < .2), so these dimensions were dropped.
-Reliability averaged across the remaining sub-dimensions was acceptable at r = .52.
+Inter-rater reliability for the first and last sub-dimensions (cost and time to set up and build) was unacceptable (r < 0.2), so these dimensions were dropped.
+Reliability averaged across the remaining sub-dimensions was acceptable at r = 0.52.